geoschem/HEMCO/docs/source/hco-sa-guide/login-env.rst

 .. tip::

-   You may :ref:`skip ahead <hco-sa-download>` if you will be using :program:`GEOS-Chem Classic` on an Amazon EC2 cloud instance.
+   You may :ref:`skip ahead <hco-sa-download>` if you will be using :program:`HEMCO standalone` on an Amazon EC2 cloud instance.
    When you initialize the EC2 instance with one of the pre-configured Amazon Machine Images  (AMIs) all of the required software libraries will be automatically loaded.